-For the three months ended March 31, 2018 and 2017, the Partnership paid distributions of \$0.299178 and \$0.349041 per common unit, or \$5.7 million and \$5.5 million, respectively.
-The Partnership generated \$7.1 million and \$3.7 million, respectively, in cash flow from operations for the three months ended March 31, 2018 and 2017.
+For the three and nine months ended September 30, 2018, the Partnership paid distributions of \$0.413424 and \$1.081643 per common unit, or \$7.8 million and \$20.5 million, respectively.
+For the three and nine months ended September 30, 2017, the Partnership paid distributions of \$0.349041 and \$1.047123 per common unit, or \$6.6 million and \$18.6 million, respectively.
+The Partnership generated \$24.0 million and \$15.6 million, respectively, in cash flow from operations for the nine months ended September 30, 2018 and 2017.

 In the fourth quarter of 2017, the General Partner approved an adjustment to the annualized distribution rate to an annualized return of six percent based on a limited partner's Net Investment Amount of \$20.00 per common unit.
-The new distribution rate was effective with the November 29, 2017 distribution.
-The difference between any distribution and an annualized return of seven percent based on the Net Investment Amount is required to be paid before final Payout occurs as defined above.
-As of March 31, 2018, the accumulated unpaid distributions totaled \$0.084383 per common unit, or approximately \$1.6 million.
+The six percent distribution rate was effective with the November 29, 2017 distribution.
 In March 2018, the General Partner approved an increase to the annualized distribution rate back to seven percent based on a limited partner's Net Investment Amount.
 The seven percent distribution rate was effective with the April 26, 2018 distribution.
+The accumulated unpaid distributions, measured as the difference between an annualized return of six percent (starting with the November 29, 2017 distribution) and the restoration of the annualized return of seven percent (starting with the April 26, 2018 distribution), totaled \$0.084383 per common unit, or approximately \$1.6 million.
+As of September 30, 2018, the Partnership has paid the \$1.6 million in accumulated unpaid distributions.

 While the Partnership's goal is to maintain a relatively stable distribution rate over the life of its program, the General Partner monitors monthly Partnership distributions in conjunction with the Partnership's projected cash requirements for operations, capital expenditures for new wells and debt service.